Barbara Shepherd, Award-Winning Artist & Writer

 Supporting The Local Arts Community

-Giving back to the arts community, Shepherd volunteers in more than ten local and national literary organizations and teaches occasional workshops in painting and writing.
-She founded and continues to sponsor Art Affair Annual Literary Contests for poets and writers, having done so for more than a decade.
+Giving back to the arts community, Shepherd volunteers in more than a dozen local and national literary organizations and teaches occasional workshops in painting and writing.
+She founded and sponsored Art Affair Annual Literary Contests for poets and writers for more than a decade.

 Professional Creative & Technical Writing Ventures